zedlopez/ifm/Examples/UnderContract.md

 ```

-There are quite a few actions for which no automatic other-character behavior is provided at all, because they always end in failure when the player tries them.
+There are quite a few actions for which no automatic other-character behaviour is provided at all, because they always end in failure when the player tries them.
 Currently the response is not very interesting.
 Let's spice it up a bit: